solo-io/gloo/docs/content/reference/cli/glooctl_demo_federation.md

 ```
   -h, --help                 help for federation
       --license-key string   License key to activate Gloo Fed features
+      --version string       Version of Gloo Enterprise to install (defaults to latest)
 ```

 ### Options inherited from parent commands